Yelp/uwsgi_metrics/docs/source/index.rst

 Overview
 ========

-uwsgi_metrics is a port of Coda Hale's Metrics_ package to the uWSGI_ stack.
+uwsgi_metrics is a port of the Dropwizard Metrics_ package to the uWSGI_ stack.
 It allows you to use functions such as :py:func:`uwsgi_metrics.timing` to gather application-level metrics::